-Aegon Schadeverzekering N.V., ('Aegon Schadeverzekering') incorporated and domiciled in the Netherlands, is a public limited liability company organized under Dutch law and recorded in the Trade Register of the Chamber of Commerce in The Hague under its registered address at Aegonplein 50, 2591 TV The Haque, with registration number 27085000.
+Aegon Schadeverzekering N.V., ('Aegon Schadeverzekering') incorporated and domiciled in the Netherlands, is a public limited liability company organized under Dutch law and recorded in the Trade Register of the Chamber of Commerce in The Hague under its registered address at Aegonplein 50, 2591 TV The Hague, with registration number 27085000.
 Aegon Schadeverzekering is wholly owned by Aegon Nederland N.V. ("Aegon Nederland").
-Aegon Nederland's share capital is 100% held by Aegon Europe Holding B.V.
+Aegon Nederland's share capital is 100% held by Aegon Europe Holding B.V..
 Aegon Europe Holding B.V.'s share capital is 100% held by Aegon N.V., the ultimate parent company of the Aegon Group.
 Aegon Nederland and Aegon N.V. are public limited liability companies, Aegon Europe Holding B.V. is a private limited liability company.
 Aegon N.V., Aegon Nederland and Aegon Europe Holding B.V. have their statutory seats in The Hague, the Netherlands.
 All of these companies are mixed financial holding companies, as defined in article 212 (1) (h) of the Solvency II Directive.
 Solvency II group supervision, as well as supplementary supervision in accordance with EU Directive 2002/87/EC is exercised at the level of Aegon N.V.

-Aegon N.V.'s largest shareholder is Vereniging Aegon, a Dutch association located in The Hague, the Netherlands, with a special purpose to protect the broader interests of Aegon N.V. and its stakeholders.
-On December 31, 2019, Vereniging Aegon held a total of 288,702,769 common shares and 559,712,240 common shares B. Under the terms of the 1983 Merger Agreement as amended in May 2013, Vereniging Aegon has the option to acquire additional common shares B. Vereniging Aegon may exercise its call option to keep or restore its total stake to 32.6% of the voting rights, irrespective of the circumstances that caused the total shareholding to be or become lower than 32.6%.
-In the absence of a 'Special Cause' Vereniging Aegon may cast one vote for every common share it holds and one vote only for every 40 common shares B it holds.
+Aegon N.V.'s largest shareholder is Vereniging Aegon, a Dutch association located in The Hague, the Netherlands, with the special purpose to protect the broader interests of Aegon N.V. and its stakeholders.
+On December 31, 2020, Vereniging Aegon held a total of 291,145,638 common shares and 558,910,640 common shares B. All issued and outstanding shares B are held by Vereniging Aegon.
+Under the terms of the 1983 Merger Agreement as amended in May 2013, Vereniging Aegon has the option to acquire additional common shares B. Vereniging Aegon may exercise its call option to keep or restore its total stake to 32.6% of the voting rights, irrespective of the circumstances that caused the total shareholding to be or become lower than 32.6%.